espressif/vscode-esp-idf-extension/docs/FEATURES.md

 ## SDK Configuration Editor

-This extension includes a GUI Menuconfig using the `ESP-IDF: SDK Configuration Editor` command that reads your current project folder's `sdkconfig` file (if available, otherwise it would take default values) and start the [ESP-IDF JSON Configuration Server](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html?highlight=confserver#json-configuration-server) process (confserver.py in **\${IDF_PATH}**/tools) that enables the user to redefine ESP-IDF project and board configuration.
+This extension includes a GUI Menuconfig using the `ESP-IDF: SDK Configuration Editor` command that reads your current project folder's `sdkconfig` file (if available, otherwise it would take default values) and start the [ESP-IDF JSON Configuration Server](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html?highlight=confserver#json-configuration-server) process (confserver.py in **\${IDF_PATH}**/tools) that enables you to redefine ESP-IDF project and board configuration.

-When the user modify a parameter value, the value is send to the `confserver.py` process, which return the new value and other values modified to GUI Menuconfig and then update the values in the UI.
+When you modify a parameter value, the value is send to the `confserver.py` process, which return the new value and other values modified to GUI Menuconfig and then update the values in the UI.

 Values are not automatically saved to the SDKConfig file until you click save changes.
 You can cancel any changes and load the values from the SDKConfig file by clicking cancel changes.
 If you click set default the current SDKConfig file is replaced by a template SDKConfig file and then loaded into the GUI Menuconfig rendered values.